orestbida/cookieconsent/docs/reference/configuration-reference.md

     ```

 ::: warning
-If you've installed CookieConsent in a subdomain, and the cookie you're trying to erase is in the main domain, you'll have to specify your main domain in the `domain` field.
+If you've installed CookieConsent in a subdomain, and the cookie you're trying to erase is in the main domain, you'll have to specify your main domain in the `domain` field of the `Cookie` object.
 :::

 ### <span style="opacity: .6">[category]</span>.services

+Define individually togglable services.

 - **Type**:
     ```javascript